 Date Title Speakers Readings Indonesia's Are there aspects where the Indonesian obligations government can strengthen their legal under framework similar to Australia? international law.
-Can you describe the refugee crisis in Indonesia based on the lectures presented?
-Were there aspects that you considered were not highlighted?
-W eek Foui (In-Country) Seminar 4: Required: Simon Butt, Indonesia's New Criminal Code: Controversi Indigenising and Democratising Indonesian al Criminal Criminal Law?
+Can you describe the refugee crisis in Indonesia based on the lectures presented? ' Were there aspects that you considered were not highlighted?
+W eek Fou r (In-Country) Seminar 4: Required: ' Simon Butt, Indonesia's New Criminal Code: Controversi Indigenising and Democratising Indonesian al Criminal Criminal Law?
 32(2) Griffith Law Review 190-214.
 Laws in Indonesia: Recommended: Addressing Peter Just, Let the Evidence Fit the Crime: Gender- Evidence, Law, and "Sociological Truth" among Based the Dou Donggo, 13(1) American Ethnologist 743- Violence 61 (1986). and the Death Saskia E Wieringa, Criminalisation of Penalty for Homosexuality in Indonesia: The Role of the Drug Constitution and Civil Society, 20(1) Australian Offenses Journal of Asian Law 227-245 (2019).
-4 24 - ТВС Nov This session Tutorial Discussion will delve According to the reading materials, what is the into key assumption that underpins Indonesia's controversia retentionist position or the upholding of the l aspects of constitutionality of the death penalty?
-Indonesia's Imagina you are an international law advisor criminal law, Imagine you are an international law advisor particularly the laws selected by Indonesia to assist in formulating a legal argument for legitimating its retentionist addressing domestic stance.
-What type of argument do you believe would be deemed acceptable under and gender- international law? based international law: violence If one were to engage with an Indonesian non- and death governmental organization focused on penalty for abolitionism, which advocacy strategy would be Penalty 101 abolitionism, which advocacy strategy would be
+24 TDC 4 Nov This session ТВС Tutorial Discussion will delve According to the reading materials, what is the into key assumption that underpins Indonesia's controversia retentionist position or the upholding of the l aspects of constitutionality of the death penalty?
+Indonesia's criminal law, Imagine you are an international law advisor particularly selected by Indonesia to assist in formulating a the laws legal argument for legitimating its retentionist addressing stance.
+What type of argument do you believe domestic would be deemed acceptable under and gender- international law? based violence If one were to engage with an Indonesian non- and death governmental organization focused on penalty for abolitionism, which advocacy strategy would be based violence and death If one were to engage with an Indonesian no governmental organization focused on

 Date Title Speakers Readings drug most effective in persuading the Indonesian offenses government to accept this position?
 Indonesia.
 Speakers In a legal system like that of Indonesia, what from LBH would be the most effective method to advocate Masyarakat/ for liberal values, such as the abolition of death ICJR and penalty?
 BNN will provide Do you think Indonesia should abandon the insights into death penalty as a form of punishment in the legal, Indonesia? ethical, and How would you change the ways punishment is human set out as a replacement based on current rights practices in International law? dimensions of these How would you go about the reasoning in issues. abolishing the death penalty?
 What do you think the major obstacles would be the suggesting replacing the death penalty to another form of punishment?
-Field Trip 1 Required: Simon Butt & Tim Lindsey, Indonesian Law Law (Oxford: Oxford University Press, 2018), pp. 209- Enforcemen 224. t Visit to https://berkas.dpr.go.id/perpustakaan/sipinter/files/si Museum pinter933-20200907144822.pdf.
-POLRI Jakarta Recommended: "THE LAW OF THE REPUBLIC OF INDONESIA 25 This field NUMBER 2 YEAR 2002 CONCERNING THE 5 Nov trip offers TBC STATE POLICE OF THE REPUBLIC OF insight into INDONESIA ." law policehumanrightsresources.org/content/uploads/201 enforcemen 6/08/Indonesia-Law-No-2-Concerning-the-State- t in Police-2002.pdf?x96812.
+Field Trip 1 Required: Simon Butt & Tim Lindsey, Indonesian Law Law (Oxford: Oxford University Press, 2018), pp. 209- Enforcemen 224. t Visit to https://berkas.dpr.go.id/perpustakaan/sipinter/files/s Museum ipinter933-20200907144822.pdf.
+POLRI Jakarta Recommended: "THE LAW OF THE REPUBLIC OF INDONESIA 25 This field NUMBER 2 YEAR 2002 CONCERNING THE 5 Nov trip offers ТВС STATE POLICE OF THE REPUBLIC OF INOV insight into INDONESIA ." law policehumanrightsresources.org/content/uploads/20 enforcemen 16/08/Indonesia-Law-No-2-Concerning-the-State- t in Police-2002.pdf?x96812.
 Accessed 21 Nov.
 2024.
 Indonesia, with a focus "Indonesian National Police (INP)."
 JCLEC, on criminal Jakarta Centre for Law Enforcement legal Cooperation, 22 Jan.
 2024. jclec.org/indonesian- system.
 The national-police/. students are